nooralahzadeh/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a final-year Ph.D. student in <a href='https://www.mn.uio.no/ifi/english/research/groups/ltg/'>Language Technology group</a> at University of Oslo.

-Before starting a Phd,  I was a research engineer at the Inria Sophia-Antipolis research center in the <a href="https://team.inria.fr/wimmics/">WIMMICS </a> team.
+Before starting a Ph.D, I was a research engineer at the Inria Sophia-Antipolis research center in the <a href="https://team.inria.fr/wimmics/">WIMMICS </a> team.
 Prior to that, I spent one year in the Parsing and Semantics Group at Xerox Research Center Europe in Grenoble (France) which is now <a href="https://europe.naverlabs.com/">Naver Labs Europe</a>.
 I got my master from <a  href="http://www.em-dmkm.eu/">Erasmus mundus master program in Data mining and Knowledge Management</a>.

 My research focuses on domain adapted information extraction for Oil&Gas , where we collaborate with the industry in <a href="https://sirius-labs.no/">SIRIUS</a> centre to provide scalable data access tools for Oil and Gas domain.

-Currently, I am on the research stay at <a href="https://copenlu.github.io/">Copenhagen NLU research group</a> to work on Joint domain and cross-lingual adaptation methods.
+During summer 2019, I was on the research stay at <a href="https://copenlu.github.io/"> Copenhagen NLU research group</a> and worked on Joint domain and cross-lingual adaptation methods.